Skip to content

 It should temporarily make the cursor reappear in the Chrome browser.
 I know killing every running thread is pretty tedious; however, it will help resolve the Chrome cursor disappearance issue.

-Restart using chrome://restart command
+Method 2: Restart using chrome://restart command

-Alternatively, you can use Chrome’s restart function to relaunch the browser without ultimately killing the task manager.
+Alternatively, you can use Chrome’s Restart function to relaunch the browser without ultimately killing the task manager.

 Try running the chrome://restart in the browser URL whenever the cursor or mouse pointer is hidden.
 It will automatically restart the browser and make the job less painful.